DylanHobbs/CS4098-Group4/README.md

 2. Click on the search bar and type the name of person you wish to view.
 3. The person shall be displayed with their donation total and number of donations.

+The table on the management screen is also sortable so if you wish to sort is it by amount donated or number of donations click on the respective column heading.
+This is useful to see who has donated the most or least number of times or who has donated the most or least.

+(eg. if you want to sort by amount donated click on "amount donated" at the top of the table, the first click will sort lowest to highest, a second click will sort highest to lowest, every click after will change the sorting to the opposite)

 ```